What we know about Moderna's coronavirus vaccine and how it differs from Pfizer's - KESQ

 The US initially purchased 100 million doses of Moderna’s vaccine, and last week agreed to buy 100 million more doses.
 Moderna began manufacturing the first 100 million doses while clinical trials were getting underway, Health and Human Services said in a statement.

-Once the FDA grants emergency use authorization, Slaoui said to expect shipments to begin 24 hours later in order for the vaccines to arrive at facilities by Monday morning.
+Once the FDA grants emergency use authorization, Slaoui said, expect shipments to begin 24 hours later in order for the vaccines to arrive at facilities by Monday morning.

 There will be more than 6 million doses of Moderna vaccines shipped to more than 3,200 sites, far more than the 636 sites that Pfizer’s vaccines were shipped to.